ArhanChaudhary/NAND/README.md

 #### Improper Type Casting

-You can utilize `Array` to cast variables into any other type.
-Calling instance methods that do not exist on these types is undefined behavior.
+You can utilize `Array` to cast a variable into any other type.
+Calling instance methods that don't exist on these type casted variables is undefined behavior; the compiler isn't smart enough yet to realize when you're doing this.

 ```js
 /**